 Before I address the issue of how to pay for the mortgage, let me get on my soapbox for a moment.
-This would be a non-issue if the decedent’s Last Will had specified how to pay for the mortgage.
+This question would be a non-issue if the decedent’s Last Will had specified how to pay for the mortgage.
 Again, it’s a good idea to hire an estate planning attorney, not for your sake, but for the sake of the people you love who have to deal with all your property when you die.
 In your Texas Last Will, you can specify whether you want someone to inherit your home subject to a mortgage or if you want the mortgage to be paid by money from the residuary estate.

-Before you get to the sale closing, you want to make sure that the payments are up-to-date, or else the mortgage company will start foreclosure proceedings.
+Before you get to the sale closing, you want to make sure that the payments are up-to-date, or else the mortgage company can start foreclosure proceedings.
 If multiple people inherit a house, the house should be sold with the proceeds being split evenly.
 If one of the parties (usually, it’s one of the siblings) wants to keep the house, that person can “buy out” the other parties’ interest in the inherited property.

 However, if you want to keep the house, the first thing to do is to make sure the will (if there was a will) doesn’t say that you are supposed to get the house free and clear of the mortgage.
-If the will says you are supposed to inherit the house free and clear of the mortgage, then the executor will be directed to sell off other estate property to come up with enough money to pay the mortgage off completely (if that’s possible).
+If the will says the beneficiary is supposed to inherit the house free and clear of the mortgage, then the executor will be directed to sell off other estate property to come up with enough money to pay the mortgage off completely (if that’s possible).

-A Texas probate attorney will issue required notices with the lender, and the lender will either elect “Preferred Debt and Lien” status or “Matured Secured” status.
+A Texas probate attorney can slow down a potential foreclosure by issuing the lender notices, and the lender will either elect “Preferred Debt and Lien” status or “Matured Secured” status.
 What all that means is really beyond the scope of this article; however, suffice it to say, there is a legal process for handling mortgages in Texas estate administrations.
 Depending on the status elected, if you “walk away” from the property, the mortgage company may come looking for other property of the estate if the foreclosure sale didn’t cover the balance of the mortgage.